LeoVasanko/pyaegis/README.md

     - update(ct_chunk[, into]) -> plaintext_chunk
     - final(mac) -> raises ValueError on failure

+The object releases its state and becomes unusable after final has been called.

 ### Message Authentication Code

 No encryption, but prevents changes to the data without the correct key.